 Military benefits are not understood by all divorce attorneys.
 It is a specific area that requires special attention.
 There is a unique procedure that must be taken to protect your rights to a survivor benefit plan.
 Military retirement benefits are especially important to know about and understand.

-Call a Jacksonville divorce lawyer today to protect your rights!
+Call a Jacksonville military divorce lawyer today to protect your rights!